4/ As Identity

 How can you tell a story through a curated set of text, visuals, interactive experiences?

-Rather than being a neutral vessel, how can the design that you use to organize your collection change when the collection itself changes?
+organize your collection change when the collection itself changes?
 For example, do colors on the site change in response to the kind or amount of content posted to the site?